wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 > [!NOTE]
 > To complete the Exercise unit, you need to have an active Azure subscription.
 If you choose to perform the exercise in this module, you might incur costs in your Azure subscription.
-To estimate the cost, refer to [Windows Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/windows/?azure-portal=true).
+To estimate the cost, refer to
+[Windows Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/windows/?azure-portal=true).
+The steps outlined in this lab are for a Windows server 2016 environment.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4Lt59]

-> [!NOTE]
-> If you choose to perform the exercise in this module, you might incur costs in your Azure subscription.
-To estimate the cost, refer to [Windows Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/windows/?azure-portal=true).
-The steps outlined in this lab are for a Windows server 2016 environment.

 #### Pre-requisites